 Pulsar's segment oriented architecture allows for topic backlogs to grow very large, effectively without limit.
 However, this can become expensive over time.

-Data written to bookkeeper is replicated to 3 physical machines by default.
-However, once a segment is sealed in bookkeeper is becomes immutable and can be copied to long term storage.
+Data written to BookKeeper is replicated to 3 physical machines by default.
+However, once a segment is sealed in BookKeeper it becomes immutable and can be copied to long term storage.
 Long term storage can achieve cost savings by using mechanisms such as Reed-Solomon error correction to require fewer physical copies of data.

-Pulsar currently supports S3 as a long term store.
-Offloading to S3 triggered via a Rest API or command line interface.
-The user passes in the amount of topic data they wish to retain on bookkeeper, and the broker will copy the backlog data to S3.
-The original data will then be deleted from bookkeeper after a configured delay (4 hours by default).
+Pulsar currently supports S3, Google Cloud Storage (GCS), and filesystem for long term store.
+Offloading to long term storage triggered via a Rest API or command line interface.
+The user passes in the amount of topic data they wish to retain on BookKeeper, and the broker will copy the backlog data to long term storage.
+The original data will then be deleted from BookKeeper after a configured delay (4 hours by default).

 For a guide for setting up tiered storage, see the Tiered storage cookbook.